 Learn more about Scharffen Berger Chocolate Chips

 I’m a big fan of Trader Joe’s Semi-Sweet Chocolate Chips, however they can’t get a full AAD rating because they’re not as readily available.
 You can only buy them at Trader Joe’s.
 I take that back.
 You can buy Trader Joe’s Semi-Sweet Chocolate Chips (which are made with soy lecithin) on Amazon, but at the time I checked they were pricey.
-We have to Trader Joe’s in KC and whenever I’m near one I usually will a couple of bags at a time.
+We have to Trader Joe’s in KC and whenever I’m near one I usually will buy a few bags at a time.
 If you don’t have a Trader Joe’s in your area, I would opt for one of the brands described above.

 I did what I did before Sprouts came to town.
 We just had a Sprouts move into town recently and I have to say, I’m in love.
 In addition to a wonderful produce section, Sprouts also offers lots of vegan products, including s Sprouts brand of semi-sweet chocolate chips which also happen to be dairy-free.
 In addition, Sprouts has an impressive bulk section that includes chocolate chips that are dairy-free (in addition to some pretty amazing dark chocolate covered fruits and nuts…all dairy-free).

 Baker’s Semi-Sweet Bars.
 First, I have to say that I love chocolate chunks.
 They add a bit more texture to my chocolate chip cookies.
 These would definitely be on the list above if they were more accessible.
-I used to find them out our local grocery store, but then they stopped carrying them.
+I used to find them at our local grocery store, but then they stopped carrying them.
 You can buy Baker’s Semi-Sweet Chocolate Chunks on Amazon, but at the time I checked they were pricey.
 Most grocery stores will carry 4 oz packages of Baker’s Semi-Sweet Chocolate Baking Bars and I have been known to purchase these and chop them up into brownies, cookies, and more.
 So this is a nice back-up option if you need it.

 Enjoy Life Semi-Sweet Chocolate Chips.
 These are another great dairy-free chocolate chip option, however, I don’t think they’re as easy to find as the ones listed above and when I have found them, they seem pricey to me.
 However, they are a fine option and usually available at most health food stores.
 You can also buy Enjoy Life Semi-Sweet Chocolate Chips on Amazon.